SirFrancisBillard/lua-projects/README.md

-# Industrial Mod
+# Lua Projects
-This repository has become home of mainly the Industrial Mod, but I will upload any other large projects.
+This repository has become home of experimental version of large lua projects that I have no idea where else to put.
+Stable releases will be pushed to the workshop.